MGDIS/core-ui/packages/mg-components/src/components/molecules/menu/mg-menu-item/readme.md

 ### Image

-Recommanded element is an icon or an SVG.
+Recommanded element is an icon or a SVG.

 ### Information